deshaw/pyflyby/doc/README.txt

 Pyflyby is a set of Python programming productivity tools.

+For command-line interaction:
+  * py: command-line multitool

 For IPython interaction:
-  * autoimport: automatically imports symbols when needed.
+  * autoimporter: automatically imports symbols when needed.

-For command-line interaction:
-  * autopython: evaluates command-line arguments with automatic importing.

 For editing python source code:
   * tidy-imports:      adds missing 'import's, removes unused 'import's, and